Petronian/dynamic-cards/README.md

 * `;`: Clear all AI rewordings of the current card.
 * `'`: Clear all AI rewordings of all cards.
 * `E`: Opening the editor will act as if `;` was pressed out of necessity.

+Closing the study session (i.e., returning to the 'Decks' screen) will also act as if `;` was pressed.

 ### Config file reference